nishit-hirani/real-time-FaceRecognition-using-OpenCV-with-database-and-flask-implementation/README.md

 ### STEP 1:
 Is to create a `dataset_creator.py` which will save images captured from camera into a folder in the local directory and the id of the person along with there name in the database `FaceBase.db`.

+For this I have used sqlite3, Open the sqlite software and create a new database.
+Create a new table with name `people`
+Next we will our first column `ID` and set it as `primary key` and datatype as `INT` because ID's will be stored in the ***integer form***
+Now once we are donw with the ID column, we will create the `NAME` column with `STRING` as it datatype and choose `not null` to be it's constraints.
+Similary add `AGE`,`GENDER` and `CRIMINAL ACTIVITY` column with `STRING` as it's datatype and do not choose any constraints as of now.

 After importing the libraries, we shall begin writing the code.
 ```
 faceDetect = cv2.CascadeClassifier('haarcascade_frontalface_default.xml')